 Probation recommended that Ms. King spend 90 days in jail and then remain on probation for an addition 3 years.
-They recommended Mr. Styles serve 365 days in jail and remain in probation for an additional 3 years.
+They recommended Mr. Styles serve 365 days in jail and remain on probation for an additional 3 years.
 Officer Bayani said in his statement to the court that he empathized with both Styles and King but he felt that they should be held accountable for their actions and asked the court to adhere to Probation’s recommendations.

-Judge Volkmann’s then addressed all of us who had showed up to support all involved parties.
+Judge Volkmann’s then addressed all of us who had shown up to support all involved parties.
 He specifically thanked Officer Bayani for his words and said that he knows Officer Bayani is a veteran Officer whom he has a tremendous amount of respect for.
 Judge Volkmann then expressed his “appreciation” for our service as Police Officers and made a point to say that he used to represent Officers as an attorney before he became a Judge.

 As Judge Volkmann continued to praise Law Enforcement and talk about the dangers of the job, that he did not take the statements given by both sides lightly and that the decision he was going to make was his alone.
-Judge Volkmann made a point to say that he “appreciated” (not sure he knows what that word means) the “editorial” comments made by Officer Bayani and his supporters but he could not “editorialize” his judgement.
+Judge Volkmann made a point to say that he “appreciated” (not sure he knows what that word means) the “editorial” comments made by Officer Bayani and his supporters but he could not “editorialize” his judgment.
 For a moment, I thought that we were going to see some justice handed down for this heinous attack.
-But then the cop in me kicked in and I got that unsettling feeling in my stomach that we were being set up for a huge let down.
+But then the cop in me kicked in and I got that unsettling feeling in my stomach that we were being set up for a huge letdown.

 Judge Volkmann then proceeded to read the Probation Department’s recommendations for Ms. King.
 90 day in jail and 3 years probation.
 Judge Volkmann said he did not believe 90 days was enough and doubled her sentence to 180 days.
 Then, just as fast as it appeared, hope was lost when he suspended her sentence and gave her time served for the 48 hours she had already spent in jail.
 I’m sure you can guess what happened to Mr. Styles – 365 days suspended sentence with time served for 48 hours he had already spent in jail.
-Both Ms. King and Mr. Styles received 3 years probation for which the terms were to no drink alcohol, stay away from lower Pacific Ave and obey lawful orders of Police Officers.
+Both Ms. King and Mr. Styles received 3 years probation for which the terms were to no drinking alcohol, stay away from lower Pacific Ave and obey lawful orders of Police Officers.